jtpereyda/boofuzz/docs/user/quickstart.rst

         Static("end", "\r\n"),
     ))

-Once you've defined your message(s), you will connect them into a graph using the Session object you just created.
+Once you've defined your message(s), you will connect them into a graph using the Session object you just created:

 .. code-block:: python